Close Menu

 • Incorrect measuring points: Measuring from the edges of lug holes instead of their centers can lead to inaccurate readings.

 • Assuming uniformity across models, not all WRX models use the same pattern.
-Pre-2015 models use 5×100, while 2015 and newer models use 5×114.3.
+Pre-2015 models use 5×100, while models from 2015 and later use 5×114.3.

 • Confusing lug pattern with bolt size: These are different specifications.
 Lug pattern refers to the arrangement of lugs, while bolt size relates to the diameter and thread pitch of the lug bolts.